ansible/ansible-runner/docs/intro.rst

 Runner Input Directory Hierarchy
 --------------------------------

-This directory will contain all necessary inputs.
+This directory contains all necessary inputs.
 Here's a view of the `demo directory <https://github.com/ansible/ansible-runner/tree/master/demo>`_ showing an active configuration.

 Note that not everything is required.
 Defaults will be used or values will be omitted if they are not provided.